mkulke/ebpf-explo/libbpf-rs/README.md

 # tracecon

-A eBPF sample application, written in C & Rust using [libbpf-rs](https://github.com/libbpf/libbpf-rs).
-It will output all TCP connections that have been established on the host as ips and hostnames.
+An eBPF sample application, written in C & Rust using [libbpf-rs](https://github.com/libbpf/libbpf-rs).
+It will output all TCPv4 connections that have been established on the host as ips and hostnames by probing `tcp_v4_connect` in kernel and glibc's `getaddrinfo` in userland.
+On a successful host lookup the first result will be stored in a hashmap, which can be used as a lookup table to retrieve a hostname for ip_v4 connections.

 ## Requirements